 AFTER NARIP’S PITCH SESSION:

-- NARIP provides guest music supervisor with participant one-sheets and all music from NARIP’s Session, including notes detailing the guest music supervisor’s interest in specific tracks.
+- NARIP provides guest music supervisor (or synch agent) with participant one-sheets and all music from NARIP’s Session, including notes detailing the guest music supervisor’s interest in specific tracks.

 - If requested by guest music supervisor, NARIP conveys additional tracks, remixes, instrumentals etc. to him.